Frequently Asked Questions

 About The Nanchang Project

-As of 2024, we are the only search organization focused on reconnecting international Chinese adoptees with their birth families that is also co-led by both adoptees and adoptive parents.
-We are also on track to become the first of its kind to be entirely adoptee-led.
+As of 2024, we are the only Chinese adoptee search and reunion organization with adult adoptees in leadership positions co-led with adoptive parents.
+Our organization is majority composed of adoptees communicating, facilitating, and creating community for our peers.
+We are on track to become the first search organization to be entirely adoptee-led.
 You can view our active team here!

 • Yes, we are registered in the United States at state and federal levels.
 The IRS has awarded us with 501(c)(3) status, so your financial contributions are tax-deductible.
 Our EIN number is 832340778.